 Meanwhile, marketing email campaigns should take note of the number of people who will preview them on a smartwatch.
 The need for snappy and concise copy has never been greater.

 As spending begins to rebound around the world following the initial shock of the pandemic, eCommerce brands will naturally be setting ambitious targets.
 But a safe and steady campaign just won’t cut it amongst so much competition.
+This is where the expertise of an ecommerce branding agency can make a significant difference.
 Take these new approaches though, and your next-level marketing campaigns can attract new customers and drive online sales.